 You also need to remember that many other hiring managers are going to have a similar recruitment strategy to you, meaning passive candidates are in hot demand.

 The reality is that passive candidates are most likely getting multiple LinkedIn messages a week about open positions, and there’s every chance that they’re very happy in their current job.
-This is where it’s important your message and proposition stands out for all of the right reasons – which brings us to our next point.
+This is where it’s important to ensure your employer branding and proposition stands out for all of the right reasons – which brings us to our next point.

 How can you stand out when seeking passive candidates?